Herta Müller in MOCAK

 On Thursday 19 at 6 pm come to MOCAK to meet the Laureate of Nobel Prize in Literature Herta Müller.
 The artist will be presenting her collages.
 Introduction about Herta Müller’s art and chairing: Delfina Jałowik and Jürgen Kaumkötter, the exhibition curators.

 The venue: audiovisual room.
+The meeting will be conducted in German and Polish.
 Limited places.

 The event accompanies the writer’s exhibition Where One Cannot Speak: Word as Image, Image as Word in MOCAK (Beta Gallery).
 We show dozens of the Nobel winner’s collages, created in 2005–2018.
 This is the first-ever presentation of Müller’s works in a museum of contemporary art.
 The exhibition will run until Sunday 22 September.